loschsoftware/dc/docs/docs/projects.md

 ````

 > [!IMPORTANT]
 > Not every extension can be loaded in transient mode.
-Extension developers can customize which "loading modes" are supported.
+Extension developers can customize which *loading modes* are supported.